hashicorp/terraform-provider-aws/website/docs/r/quicksight_data_set.html.markdown

 ## Import

-A QuickSight Data Set can be imported using the AWS account ID and data set ID separated by a comma (`,`) e.g.,
+Import A QuickSight Data Set using the AWS account ID and data set ID separated by a comma (`,`) e.g.,

 ```
 $ terraform import aws_quicksight_data_set.example 123456789012,example-id